In this section

 agreements from Medicines Australia:

-All clinical trials run by
+If your clinical trial is run by

-Device research from Medical
+device research from Medical

 Investigator-Initiated clinical trials